SeppPenner/EnvironmentDataMeasurementSystem/Readme.md

 	url: "https://111.111.111.111:10011/swagger",
 	```
 	* In the config/ssl subfolder add your ssl files (I've put dummy ones in there):
-	For generation of the files referr to https://github.com/SeppPenner/HowToCreateASailsJsApplicationWithSwagger#adding-ssl
+	For generation of the files refer to https://github.com/SeppPenner/EnvironmentDataMeasurementSystem#generate-self-signed-ssl-files-openssl-needs-to-be-installed
 	* In the config/session.js file update your session secret (Let's assume 41e2608f92f8701a99c41e2608f05885):
 	```javascript
 	secret: '41e2608f92f8701a99c41e2608f05885',